Exodusters

-Reality of life for black people in the post-Reconstruction South
+Background

-The number one cause of black migration out of the South at this time was to escape racial violence or "bulldozing" by white supremacist groups such as the Ku Klux Klan and the White League, as well as widespread repression under the Black Codes, discriminatory laws that rendered blacks second-class citizens after Reconstruction ended.
-Vigilantes operated with almost total impunity, and no other issue was of more importance to the majority of southern blacks living in the countryside.
-Given the extreme level of discrimination and violent intimidation blacks faced in the rural South, the Exodusters can be accurately described as refugees.
+The main cause of black migration out of the South during and following Reconstruction era was to escape racial violence or "bulldozing" by white supremacist groups such as the Ku Klux Klan and the White League, as well as widespread repression under the Black Codes—discriminatory laws that rendered blacks second-class citizens after Reconstruction ended.
+Vigilantes operated with impunity, and no other issue was of more importance to the majority of southern blacks living in the countryside.
+Given the level of discrimination and violent intimidation blacks faced in the rural South, some historians describe Exodusters as refugees.

-Although blacks greatly outnumbered whites in Louisiana, black armed resistance was practically inconceivable.
+Although blacks greatly outnumbered whites in Louisiana, black armed resistance was rare.
 According to William Murrell in testimony given to the United States Senate, "the white people in Louisiana are better armed and equipped now than during the war".
-As evidence of the frightening lawlessness, which empowered the terrorist activities of the White League in the mid-1870s, the League "managed to seize a huge cache of arms from the arsenal in New Orleans [...] worth about $67,000" stolen directly from the United States government.
+As evidence of the lawlessness which empowered the terrorist activities of the White League in the mid-1870s, the League "managed to seize a huge cache of arms from the arsenal in New Orleans [...] worth about $67,000" stolen from the United States government.

-The Exodusters were not only fleeing extremist groups like the KKK.
-In fact, throughout Reconstruction a majority of the southern white population continued to resent black emancipation, resulting in an oppressive environment perpetuated by all segments of white society.
+Throughout Reconstruction a majority of the southern white population continued to resent black emancipation, resulting in an oppressive environment.
 Most black migration, including the Exodus of 1879, was spurred on by the dire economic prospects of black labor in the rural South.
 The depression of the 1870s served to exacerbate the racist policies of white merchants and planters, who sought to offset their agricultural losses by increasing prices and interest rates for blacks.

-Most southern states completely undermined federal Reconstruction efforts to promote landowning as the blacks' ticket to economic freedom and equality.
+Most southern states undermined federal Reconstruction efforts to promote landowning as the blacks' ticket to economic freedom and equality.
 For example, in 1865 the Mississippi Black Code outlawed the selling or leasing of land to blacks.
 As a result, in large parts of Mississippi, less than 1 in 100 black workers owned land or a house.

 In the aftermath of the Compromise of 1877 and the traumatic political campaigns of 1878 in Louisiana, the plight of organized black resistance had reached a point of hopelessness, leading to the Exodus of 1879.
 Political and economic oppression was enforced by means both legal and illegal, on the streets and in contracts, at both the local and federal levels.
 Grassroots black political activism, exemplified by the leadership of Henry Adams in Louisiana, functioned only in total secrecy and at great risk of assassination.
 Such efforts were eventually pushed out of rural communities and into New Orleans, where many organizers including Adams found themselves exiled.